javaguru173/100-days-of-code/log.md

 **Thoughts**: I really didn't get to do any coding today, the pain from my back injury has been very disruptive for me.
 Instead, I created a Dropbox account and began backing up my Flutter_dev folder.
 I also began watching some videos on "day in the life of an x", just to get an understanding of being a programmer.
 I also watched some video interviews of individuals who either dropped out of college or didn't attend college, share their success of them landing a programming job.
 I'll be in a better mindset tomorrow.

 Link to work: [College Dropout Making $500K as a Software Engineerw] (https://www.youtube.com/watch?v=_aJ_EV9i0eA)

+### Day 47-51: Sept 1 - 5, 2021
+##### (intentionally left blank)

+**Today's Progress** : Worked on Settings Page

+**Thoughts**: Lately I've been drifing when working on my daily coding.
+My mind is kind of bouncing around and hard to focus on one single thing.
+I managed to get some lines of code completed for my app's setting page.
+But right now, I just can't seem to focus.
+There's a lot of outside noise that's affecting my attention and motivation right now.

+Link to work: [] ()